 Smead ColorBar Labels - How Offices Still Print Them After the Software Was Discontinued

 For many years, Smead ColorBar® labels have been a reliable way to organize large filing systems.
-By integrating letters or numbers with unique color bars, offices can enhance their ability to visually identify files quickly and minimize the occurrence of misfiled documents.
+By combining letters or numbers with distinct color bars, offices can quickly identify files and reduce the risk of misfiles.

-Numerous medical offices, law firms, and records departments have structured their entire filing systems around ColorBar labels.
-However, the discontinuation of the original ColorBar printing software by Smead left many devoted users questioning the viability of their established systems.
+Medical offices, law firms, and records departments have built entire filing systems around ColorBar labels.
+When Smead discontinued its original ColorBar printing software, many long-time users questioned whether their systems could continue.

-The good news is that ColorBar labels themselves, and many organizations have successfully adapted modern solutions to continue printing them.
-We stock all types of ColorBar Labels and are ready to accomodate large or small needs.
+The good news is that ColorBar labels themselves are still readily available, and many organizations have successfully adapted modern solutions to keep using them. :contentReference[oaicite:0]{index=0}

 What Are Smead ColorBar Labels?

 ColorBar labels use a combination of letters or numbers with color bars to create a visual filing pattern across file drawers.
-When applied to file folders, the labels form a color-coded sequence that allows staff to quickly scan for files and immediately detect misfiles.
+When applied to folders, they form a color-coded sequence that allows staff to scan quickly and spot misfiles instantly.

 This system is commonly used in: